OPORA/publicwhip_server/README.md

 ### Provisioning

 For starting a local VM for testing provisioning you will need [Vagrant](https://www.vagrantup.com/).
-For configuration management you will need [Ansible](http://docs.ansible.com/).Also:
+For configuration management you will need [Ansible](http://docs.ansible.com/).
+Also:

     vagrant plugin install vagrant-hostsupdater